aatmunbaxi/site/content/computing/doom-config.md

 #### `noex`  Drawers {#noex-drawers}

-Sometimes I have text in an org document that I want to see while editing, but don't want it exported to the final document such as PDF.
+Sometimes I have text in an org document that I want to see while editing, but don&rsquo;t want it exported to the final document such as PDF.
 This setting excludes all drawers carrying the name `noex`  from being exported to the final output.
-Word by word, this variable says "export all drawers that _don't_ have the name `noex`"
+Word by word, this variable says &ldquo;export all drawers that _don&rsquo;t_ have the name `noex`&rdquo;

 ```emacs-lisp
 (setq org-export-with-drawers '(not "noex"))